aafulei/cpp-today/docs/testing.md

 # Testing

-This project includes test scripts for manual and automated testing.
+This project includes test scripts for both manual and automated testing.

 To test the program, clone the
-[GitHub repository](https://github.com/aafulei/cpp-today), and use `make` to run the tests.
+[GitHub repository](https://github.com/aafulei/cpp-today), then use `make` to to run the tests.

 ```shell
 make test           # Build and test release version
 make test-debug     # Build and test debug version
 ```

-These commands run `tests/test.sh` on the respective builds.
+These commands will run `tests/test.sh` against the corresponding build.

-On success, you should see output like
+On success, you should see output similar to

 ```
 Test passed: 25/05/14 = Wed